ashismo/ashismo.github.com/_posts/hibernate/2015-05-22-Important-Concepts-of-Hibernate.md

 * **Non Repeatable Reads** happen when in a same transaction same query yields different results.
 This happens when another transaction updates the data returned by other transaction.

+## Isolation and Propagation

+* **Isolation:** The degree to which this transaction is isolated from the work of other transactions.
+For example, can this transaction see uncommitted writes from other transactions?
+* **Propagation:** In case of propagation, the code will always run in a transaction scope.
+Create a new transaction or reuse one if availble.